 It is noted that the updated instruction has clearly defined the frequency of the quantitative and qualitative disclosure requirements.
-Whereas, a significant part of the disclosure requirements has been defined as disclosure required on an annual basis only, this report should be read together with the risk report published as part of the Annual Report for 2020, together with the Annual Report for 2020 and the Second Quarter of 2021 Report.
-For further details, including details of "general principles for reporting", see the Risks Report published as part of the Annual Report for 2020 (p.
+Whereas, a significant part of the disclosure requirements has been defined as disclosure required on an annual basis only, this report should be read together with the risk report published as part of the Annual Report for 2020, together with the Annual Report for 2020 and the Third Quarter of 2021 Report.
+For further details, see the Risks Report published as part of the Annual Report for 2020 (p.
 6).